Warning: the following post includes discussion of pregnancy and miscarriage in Japan. Please do not read if it makes you uncomfortable.

 Masashi and I have also developed an even deeper trust in God.
 It is indescribable how pregnancy changes you.
 I don’t think you ever expect to develop such a deep love for a child that you cannot see.

 I also never thought that I would experience miscarriage, and it made me realize that although we think of such things happening to “other people”, we truly do not have the final say over our future plans, our bodies, or life itself.
-I cannot create life – only God can do that.
-My body is only the vessel through which He can carry out His plans and purpose.
+I cannot create life on my own.

 Experiencing a miscarriage also taught me that my body is powerful.